Shrubs (Common General)

 Shrubs are medium-sized woody plants that typically have multiple stems and a bushy growth habit.
 They are widely used in gardens, landscapes, and natural environments for decoration, privacy, and habitat support.

-Shrubs are woody plants that grow lower to the ground than trees, usually with multiple stems.
-Having a sensitivity to shrubs means your body reacts in an imbalanced way when exposed to natural compounds from shrub leaves, bark, or pollen.
+Shrubs are woody plants that typically grow lower to the ground than trees and have multiple stems.
+Sensitivity to shrubs may occur when the body reacts to natural compounds found in their leaves, bark, or pollen, leading to mild immune or inflammatory responses.

 -